Elevation: 5,243 ft

 Savage Peak, named after nearby Savage Crossing, is another out-of-the-way Owyhee Mountains peak.
 If you like remote, seldom-visited peaks, this summit is for you.
 USGS Pixley Basin

 Primary access information for this peak and its surroundings is found at the following link: Castle Creek Area Access

-A seldom-used two-track road runs west from the Castle Creek/Pixley Basin Roads.
+A seldom-used 2-track road runs west from Castle Creek/Pixley Basin Roads.
 This road definitely requires a 4WD.
 The road has an intimidating start, mellows for a bit, but then gets worse as it continues west.
 Ideally, follow this road east to its end at the creek and park.
-However, unless you have an ATV, UTV, dirtbike, or horse, I recommend stopping after traveling one mile from Pixley Creek, at approximately 4680 ft elevation (the spot where the black line ends on the map below).
-This is where the road begins its descent to Castle Creek and Savage Crossing, and turning around beyond this point will be difficult.
+However, unless you have an ATV, UTV, dirtbike, or horse, I recommend stopping after traveling a mile from Pixley Creek, at approximately 4,680 feet in elevation (the spot where the black line ends on the map below).
+This is where the road begins its descent to Castle Creek and Savage Crossing.
+Turning around beyond this point will be difficult.

 Northeast Ridge and Southeast Ridge Traverse, Class 2

-From the parking spot above Castle Creek follow the road down to Savage Crossing.
-During spring you will have to wade Castle Creek.
+From the parking spot above Castle Creek, follow the road down to Savage Crossing.
+During Spring, you must wade Castle Creek.
 The traverse is shown on the map below.
 Immediately after wading the creek, you will encounter two fences with gates.
 Pass through both gates.
 From this point, the northeast ridge route follows an ATV track.
 Higher up the drainage, the track crosses through another fence with a gate.
 Once you reach the northeast ridge, turn southwest and follow the track to the summit.
 Cross the fence one more time near the summit.
-This time there is no gate.
-The Southeast ridge avoids the last two fence crossings.
+This time, there is no gate.
+The southeast ridge avoids the last two fence crossings.